artsy/ezel/README.md

 ### Apps

 Apps are small express applications that are [mounted into the main project](http://vimeo.com/56166857).
-What delineates apps from one another is they conceptually deal with a certain section of your project, and are often separated by a full page-refresh.
+What distinguishes apps from one another is they conceptually deal with a certain section of your website, and are often separated by a full page-refresh.
+As such an app could be a complex thick-client "search" app, or a simple static "about" page.

-An app could be a complex thick-client "search" app, or a simple static "about" page.
-The organization of these apps are up to you, for a simple app you may put all of your code into an index.js file, while more complex apps may have their own /models, /components, /stylesheets, /templates, etc. folders.
+The organization of these apps are up to you, for a simple app you may put all of your code into one express instance exported in a single index.js file.
+More complex apps may have their own /models, /components, /stylesheets, /templates, etc. folders.
+Large web projects often have a wide range of needs on a case by case basis.
+Instead of trying to solve every problem with the same architecture, Easel remains flexible and modular so you can pick the right tools and patterns for the job.

 ### Components

 Components are small portions of UI re-used across apps and generally contain a mix of stylesheets, templates, and client-side code.
+These can be thought of like a jQuery UI widget, Bootstrap component, or Backbone view.
 Examples can be complex, like an autocomplete widget, or as simple as a headers stylesheet styling h1-h6 tags.

 ## Models & Collections